 FACULTY AND STAFF MEMBER

 If a faculty or staff member believes that they have been subjected to act(s) of non-collegiality, ideally, the individual should first try to discuss the matter with the offending person and/or the appropriate unit head or supervisor.
-If circumstances make this too difficult or if this does not resolve the matter, the faculty or staff member may seek assistance from the Work Life Consultant in Human Resources.
-In addition to providing help in resolving the matter, the Work Life Consultant can suggest other available resources.
+If circumstances make this too difficult or if this does not resolve the matter, the faculty or staff member may seek assistance from Human Resources or confidential support from the Employee Ombuds.
 If using this process does not resolve the matter or the faculty or staff member so chooses, she or he may file a complaint using the appropriate Complaint Process identified for each staff group as listed below.

 Faculty members – Chapter 4, Section 2.18 of the Faculty Handbook